 2007 - The south end of the marquee.
 Photo: Bill Counter

 2007 - The letters were still up (more or less) for "La Sirena de Millon Dolares."
 It's visible in at least 4 movies from "The Mambo Kings" (1992) through "End of Days (1999).
-Thanks to Ken McIntyre for sharing his photo as a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for sharing his photo as a post on the Photos of Los Angeles Facebook group.

 2008 - Thanks to Stephen Friday for his photo on Flickr.
 It's from his terrific 75 photo East Side of Broadway set.